orestespap/BankATMSockets/README.md

 # Distributed Bank ATM implementation

 A basic distributed bank server respoding to requests made by the bank's ATMs (clients).
-Implemented using Python's Flask framework to create a simple yet fully function REST API.
+Implemented using Python's Flask framework to create a simple yet fully functional RESTful API.

 Tech stack:
 - Python 3.8+